khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 ### Changes

-- Change name of variable collection to Legacy.
+- Change name of variable collection to **Legacy**.
 This collection intentionally left blank.
+This collection cannot be deleted due to a bug in Figma.
 - Change name of **Navigation** components to:
   - **❖&nbsp;Project&nbsp;Navigation**
   - **❖&nbsp;Group&nbsp;Navigation**